BlakeFraser/os_assignment_3/comp2002-os-mergesort/README.txt

 ## Testing

-Testing was conducted using multiple test files, firstly mergesorttest.c was used to verify the sorting algorithm test_buildargs.c
+Testing was conducted using multiple test files, firstly mergesorttest.c was used to verify the basic merge sorting algorithm for a variety of different array lengths with a wide range of values.
+Next the buildargs architecture was tested to ensure it could validate argument creation and memory allocation, this was tested in the file test_buildargs.c. parallel mergesort testing was conducted in test_parallel_mergesort.c which tested multi-threaded recursion, synchronisation and merge integrity.
+The overall test in teset-mergesort.c combined all functional test with large data arrays to evaluate runtime and correctness.
-This section should detail how you tested your code.
-Simply stating "I ran it a few times and it seems to work" is not sufficient.
-Your testing needs to be detailed here.

 ## Known Bugs

-List known bugs that you weren't able to fix (or ran out of time to fix).
+There are no known observable bugs in our code.

 ## Reflection and Self Assessment

-Discuss the issues you encountered during development and testing.
+A common problem was the reoccuring segmentation faults that were developed Discuss the issues you encountered during development and testing.
 What problems did you have?
 What did you have to research and learn on your own?
 What kinds of errors did you get?
 How did you fix them?